argonautproject/scheduling/source/pages/patient-scheduling.md

 - update: `PUT [base]/Coverage/[id]`
 - create: `PUT or POST [base]/Coverage`

-​Note that the server MAY reject certain updates to the coverage information (for example, type of coverage) and SHOULD return an OperationOutcome explaining the reason. (see issue #47)
+​Note that the server MAY reject certain updates to the coverage information (for example, type of coverage) and SHOULD return an OperationOutcome explaining the reason.

 ##### Example
 {:.no_toc}